smart-pucrs/mapc2017-pucrs/README.md

 If you only wish to run the current code, then download the zip, extract it to a folder, and import that folder as an existing project to Eclipse.

-To run the simulation with one round, right-click test/pucrs.agentcontest2017/ScenarioRunOneRound.java file, "Run as", "jUnit Test".
+To run the simulation with one round, right-click test/pucrs.agentcontest2017/ScenarioRun1sim.java file, "Run as", "jUnit Test".

-To run the simulation with two rounds, right-click test/pucrs.agentcontest2017/ScenarioRunTwoRounds.java file, "Run as", "jUnit Test".
+To run the simulation with three rounds, right-click test/pucrs.agentcontest2017/ScenarioRun3sims.java file, "Run as", "jUnit Test".

 To watch the match click [this link](http://localhost:8000/).